-- TABE scale scores of greater than 596 in reading and 595 in math - College Placement (Accuplacer, Next-Generation Accuplacer, ACT, etc.) scores at or above the level needed to place into: - Course immediately before College Algebra, e.g., Intermediate Algebra or course required for achievement of industry recognized credential or college certificate, e.g., Technical Math - Course immediately before College Composition, e.g., pre-college composition or course required for achievement of industry recognized credential or college certificate, e.g. Technical Writing - No required reading course. - GED® scores with an average of 170. - WorkKeys® scores of 6 on Reading for Information, 4 on Locating Information, and 6 on Applied Mathematics
+- TABE scale scores of greater than 596 in reading and 595 in math - College Placement (Accuplacer, Next-Generation Accuplacer, ACT, etc.) scores at or above the level needed to place into: - Course immediately before College Algebra, e.g., Intermediate Algebra or course required for achievement of industry recognized credential or college certificate, e.g., Technical Math - Course immediately before College Composition, e.g., pre-college composition or course required for achievement of industry recognized credential or college certificate, e.g. Technical Writing - No required reading course. - GED® scores with an average of 170. - WorkKeys® scores of 6 on Workplace Documents, 4 on Graphic Literacy, and 6 on Applied Math